 Student Placement Grant

-Applications for the 2022 AMA NT Student Placement Grant are now open and close Tuesday 31 May 2022
+Applications for the 2022 AMA NT Student Placement Grant have now closed - our Grant winner will be notified shortly

 Please see the following documents to apply:

 Please forward completed applications to Mrs Fiona Crombie at firstname.lastname@example.org or please call the office if you have any queries.

 The 2021 AMA NT Student Placement Grant was awarded to Ms Anna Walmsley.
 Ms Walmsley chose Ramingining for her placement.